ongebo/fast-food-fast/README.md

 * accept or decline food orders
 * mark food orders as completed
 ### API Description
 The backend of Fast-Food-Fast is powered by a RESTful API implemented in Flask, a python web microframework.
-Version 1 of the API is hosted on Heroku and the home page can be accessed at: https://gbo-fast-food-fast.herokuapp.com.
+Version 1 of the API is hosted on Heroku and the home page can be accessed at: https://gbo-fff-with-db.herokuapp.com.
 The functionality of the API with corresponding endpoints is described below:

 Endpoint                           | Function
 -----------------------------------|------------------------------------------------
-GET /api/v1/orders                 | Returns orders in JSON format GET /api/v1/orders/\<orderID\>     | Returns a specific order in JSON POST /api/v1/orders                | Creates a new order PUT /api/v1/orders/\<orderID\>     | Updates the status of the order with specified ID DELETE /api/v1/orders/\<orderID\>  | Deletes the order having the specified ID
+POST /api/v1/auth/signup           | Registers a user to the database POST /api/v1/auth/login            | Logs in a registered user POST /api/v1/users/orders          | Creates a new user order for food GET /api/v1/users/orders           | Fetches the order history of a user GET /api/v1/orders/                | Gets all orders in the database (only for admins) GET /api/v1/orders/\<orderID\>     | Gets a specific order by ID (only for admins) PUT /api/v1/orders/\<orderID\>     | Updates the status of a specified user (only for admins) GET /api/v1/menu                   | Retrieves the food items available on the menu POST /api/v1/menu                  | Adds a new food item to the menu (only for admins)

 When using the API, an example order is represented in JSON as:
 ```javascript